Universally unique identifier: Versions

-Versions 1 and 6 (date-time and MAC address)
+Versions 1 and 6 (date–time and MAC address)

-Version 1 concatenates the 48-bit MAC address of the "node" (that is, the computer generating the UUID), with a 60-bit timestamp, being the number of 100-nanosecond intervals since midnight 15 October 1582 Coordinated Universal Time (UTC), the date on which the Gregorian calendar was first adopted by the bulk of Europe.
-RFC 4122 states that the time value rolls over around 3400 AD, depending on the algorithm used, which implies that the 60-bit timestamp is a signed quantity.
-However some software, such as the libuuid library, treats the timestamp as unsigned, putting the rollover time in 5623 AD.
-The rollover time as defined by ITU-T Rec.
-X.667 is 3603 AD.
+Version 1 concatenates the 48-bit MAC address of the "node" (that is, the computer generating the UUID), with a 60-bit timestamp.
+On systems with 64-bit EUI-64 "MAC addresses", the least significant 48 bits are used.
+A 48-bit random number may also be used.

+The timestamp is the number of 100-nanosecond intervals since midnight 15 October 1582 Coordinated Universal Time (UTC), the date on which the Gregorian calendar was first adopted.
+RFC 4122 states that the time value rolls over in A.D.
+3409,depending on the algorithm used, which implies that the 60-bit timestamp is a signed quantity.
+However some software, such as the libuuid library, treats the timestamp as unsigned, putting the rollover time in A.D.
+5236.

 A 13-bit or 14-bit "uniquifying" clock sequence extends the timestamp in order to handle cases where the processor clock does not advance fast enough, or where there are multiple processors and UUID generators per node.
-When UUIDs are generated faster than the system clock could advance, the lower bits of the timestamp fields can be generated by incrementing it every time a UUID is being generated, to simulate a high-resolution timestamp.
-With each version 1 UUID corresponding to a single point in space (the node) and time (intervals and clock sequence), the chance of two properly generated version-1 UUIDs being unintentionally the same is practically nil.
+When UUIDs are generated faster than the system clock can advance, the lower bits of the timestamp and the clock sequence can be incremented to simulate greater precision and ensure uniqueness.

+With each version-1 UUID corresponding to a single point in space (the node) and time (intervals and clock sequence), the chance of two properly generated version-1 UUIDs being unintentionally the same is practically nil.
 Since the time and clock sequence total 74 bits, 2^{74} (1.8×10^22, or 18 sextillion) version-1 UUIDs can be generated per node ID, at a maximal average rate of 163 billion per second per node ID.